-Select Menu > Settings and Phone > Phone mgmt. > Security settings > Certificate management and select the desired certificate type.
+Select Menu > Settings and Phone > Phone mgmt. > Security > Certificate management.

 Digital certificates do not guarantee safety; they are used to verify the origin of software.

-Select Menu > Settings and Phone > Phone mgmt. > Security settings > Security module and the desired security module.
+Select Menu > Settings and Phone > Phone mgmt. > Security > Security module.

 Restore original settings